The 50 Most Beloved TV Couples of All Time

 Few TV couples have as much chemistry as Paul (Paul Reiser) and Jamie (Helen Hunt) did on the '90s series Mad About You.
 The New York City pair was, well, mad about each other, but they struggled to keep their relationship running smoothly—you know, like the rest of us do.

 Reiser and Hunt were fun to watch and they seemed to really like each other behind the scenes as well—something that definitely helped convince viewers that their onscreen love was real.
-Now, 20 years after we bid them a fond farewell, Paul and Jamie are set to return—with the original cast—in a revival sometime in 2019.
+And while the series implied that the couple ended up separating before reuniting in their older years, the 2019 reboot retconned that.
+Phew!

 Lois and Clark, Smallville